Maralyn Thoma: Career

 In 1980, Thoma became a secretary for Columbia Pictures.
 A year later, she was hired as the secretary to the head writer of General Hospital.
 Eventually, she became a writer for the show, earning 30 million viewers.
 Her favorite writing was for the episode where General Hospital's Anna fell in love with a man from another planet.
 While she was a writer for the show, she also did writing for the Days of Our Lives and Emmy-winning Santa Barbara before moving to James E. Reilly as a screenwriter for Passions in 1999.

 In 1995, Thoma moved to Bend, Oregon where she founded 2nd Street Theater.
-In 2008 she produced Helen on Wheels.
+In 2008, she produced Helen on Wheels.
 In that play, she played the lead role of Helen Wheeler, an old, drunk, and armed lady.
-In the following year, she was a co-host of Bend Follies, a comedy play which raised money for the Tower Theatre Foundation.
-In the play, she is joined by the executive director Chuck Arnold from Downtown Bend Business Association and Ray Solley, the Executive Director of the Tower Theatre Foundation.
-After 18 years of successful productions, 2nd Street Theater was closed and Maralyn moved to the Gulf Coast of Florida.
+In 2009, she was a co-host of Bend Follies, a comedy play which raised money for the Tower Theatre Foundation.